 How does motion improve the impact of your infographics?
 Here are 5 reasons it makes them more effective.

-Publishing platforms and social platforms have come a long way since we started making infographics back in 2008.
+Publishing platforms and social platforms have come a long way.
 They now support static images, video, and GIFs, meaning you have a lot more formats to play with.
-While static infographics are still effective, turning a static into an animated infographic ups your game just that much more.
-Using full-on or even light animation makes your infographic more dynamic and attention-grabbing.
+While static infographics are still effective, bringing a static infographic to life through motion makes your infographic even more dynamic and attention-grabbing.
 This is especially true for social, where you’re trying to stand out in a feed.
 (It’s also more likely to get you published, as publishers are always looking for A-plus visual content to enhance their own editorial mix.)

 - 6% increase in open rate

 Additionally, GIFS are great ways to enhance your blogs.
 In 2014 QuickSprout analyzed 41 blogs across different industries to try to find a correlation between the type of images included in blogs and how many social shares those blogs earned.
 The results were pretty interesting; animated graphics grabbed the no. 1 spot.

 Motion isn’t just about making things more attention-grabbing.
 It can be a great tool to increase comprehension.
 Turning your infographics into things like videos or motion graphics is an easy way to help your reader consume and synthesize the information in less time.

 Turning a static infographic into an interactive infographic is a great way to bring your viewer into the story.
 Even if your interactive presents a single narrative as a slideshow, it still requires them to click, consume, and explore the content.
 This active participation is more engaging than consuming a simple static infographic.

 5) It Extends the Shelf Life of Your Content